harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/cag-aida/gen-ai-use.md

  Harness AIDA displays the description of the rule and its implications.

 From the current page, you have the option to create a new rule.
 Select **Create another rule** to initiate the process.
-Upon selecting this option, a new Rule Editor is presented, featuring an AI-generated name for the rule.
-Select the edit icon to customize the rule name, which allows you to modify the generated name according to your preference.
+Upon selecting this option, a new rule editor is presented, and it displays an AI-generated name for the rule.
+To customize the rule name, select the edit icon, and then modify the generated name according to your preference.

   <docimage path={require('./static/create-another-rule.gif')} width="60%" height="60%" title="Click to view full size image" />